How to Dispose of Yard Debris

 Yard Debris Pick Up

 Grass clippings, small brush, twigs, plants and flowers will be collected, curbside, every other week.
 Place all yard material in paper bags or use a dedicated compost container.
-Compost containers must be affixed with a "YARD DEBRIS" sticker.
-To obtain a free sticker for your dedicated yard debris cans, call 422-1202.
+Do not mix yard debris with any type of garbage or plastic bags.
+Questions?
+Call 914-422-1202.

 Place bags or containers at the curb before 8 a.m. for collection every other week.
 The pick up schedule is noted on the Sanitation Calendar as BRUSH WEEK.